-MOC On-Demand: 20776-Engineering Data with Microsoft Cloud Services Course Outline
+MOC On-Demand: 20776-Performing Big Data Engineering on Microsoft Cloud Services Course Outline

 Please note: This course aligns to Microsoft exam 70-776.
 Exam 70-776 retired 06-30-2019.

 *** Note: This is an On-Demand Self Study Class, 5-days of content, 90-days unlimited access, $995 ***

 You can take this class at any time; there are no set dates.
 It covers the same content as the 5-day instructor-led class of the same name.
 The cost for this MOC On-Demand class is $995.
 (Applicable State and Local taxes may be added for On-Demand purchases, depending on your location.)
 Microsoft Enterprise customers paying with Software Assurance Vouchers, see SATV Payment note below.

 MOC On-Demand is a self-study training solution that was designed for two types of learners.
 First, MOC On-Demand is a great fit for experienced IT professionals who don't need a traditional 5-day class to upgrade their existing skills.
 They can pick and choose topics to make the most effective use of their time.
 Second, MOC On-Demand is perfect for highly-motivated individuals who are new to a technology and need to space their learning over a period of weeks or months.
 These learners can take their time and repeat sections as needed until they master the new concepts.